 Gokushufudou: The Cinema, live-action adaptation of Gokushufudou, premiered on Friday (3) in Japanese cinemas.
-The film is the fourth work derived from the manga, which already has an anime , a live-action series and a Netflix special.
-The film is directed by Tōichirō Rutō and has a theme song by the duo Creepy Nuts .
+The film is the fourth spin-off of the manga, which already has an anime , a live-action series and a Netflix special.
+The film is directed by Tōichirō Rutō and features a theme song by the duo Creepy Nuts .

 The manga is written by Kousuke Oono and published in the seinen magazine Kurage Bunch since 2018.
-In 2020, Gokushufudou received a series, broadcast on Japanese TV, which also brought Tōichirō Rutō in the direction.
-In 2021, Netflix released an anime and a live-action special
+In 2020, Gokushufudou received a series adaptation, broadcast on Japanese TV, which also featured Tōichirō Rutō as director.
+Then, in 2021, Netflix released an anime and a live-action special

-However, it is the cast of the series who reprise their roles in Gokushufudou: The Cinema .
+However, it is the series' cast that reprises their roles in Gokushufudou: The Cinema .
 Hiroshi Tamaki plays Tatsu, while Haruna Kawaguchi is Miku.

 The work is a light, and often absurd, comedy that presents brief episodes from the life of Tatsu, a famous member of the mafia.